 We invite prospective families to attend our Admission Parent Preview, CA’s version of an open house.
-Parent Preview is a campus tour and an information session about the school on Friday, October 25, 2019, and Wednesday, October 30, 2019, both from 8:30-11:30 a.m.
-Parent Preview offers you access to our Head of School, division principals, current students and parents, and classroom visits.
+Parent Preview is a campus tour and information session about the school on Friday, October 23, 2020, and Wednesday, October 28, 2020, from 8:30-11:30 a.m.
+Parent Preview offers access to our Head of School, division principals, current students and parents, and classrooms.

 No outside testing is required for Pre-Kindergarten or Kindergarten applicants.
 For applicants to Grades 1-5, we require cognitive testing such as the DAS or WISC.
-Parents may arrange for this testing at a reduced rate with an evaluator in the Denver Area Testing Consortium.
-For grades 6-12, we require the ISEE or SSAT; please register at www.iseetest.org.
+Parents may arrange for this testing with an evaluator in the Denver Area Testing Consortium.
+For Grades 6-12, we require the ISEE or SSAT; please register at www.iseetest.org.

-If you think your child is a good match for CA, please apply no matter the grade.
-We don’t know officially how many openings we will have until after reenrollment in February.
-Major entry points, where we add a new section to each grade, are at Pre-Kindergarten, Kindergarten, 1st grade, 6th grade, and 9th grade.
+Prospective students may apply to CA at any grade level.
+Each year, we don’t know how many openings we will have until after reenrollment in February.
+Major entry points, when we add a new section to each grade, are at Pre-Kindergarten, Kindergarten, 1st Grade, 6th Grade, and 9th Grade.

-Typically, our Pre-Kindergarten enrolls no more than 36 students, and our 12th grade class has approximately 100 students graduating.
-We add new students at most every grade in between, with Kindergarten, 1st grade, 6th grade, and 9th grade as major entry points.
+Typically, our Pre-Kindergarten enrolls no more than 36 students, and our Twelfth Grade class has approximately 100 students graduating.
+We add new students at most every grade in between, with Kindergarten, Grade 1, Grade 6, and Grade 9 as major entry points.

-Lower School Visits/Shadow Days: Pre-Kindergarten applicants and Kindergarten applicants, participate in playgroups on selected Saturday mornings in December and January.
+Lower School Visits/Shadow Days: Pre-K and Kindergarten applicants participate in playgroups on select Saturday mornings in December and January.
 For Grades 1-5, applicants shadow a CA student in their current grade from 8:30 a.m.-2:30 p.m., Mondays-Fridays.
 Visits for applicants to Grades 1-5 include a morning snack and lunch in the CA Campus Center.

 The Admission Office is located in the historic Welborn House.
-When you drive onto campus, check in at the Welcome Center and then bear right at the Y. Take your next left into the small visitor parking lot.
+When you drive onto campus, check in at the Welcome Center and then bear right.
+Take the next left into the small visitor parking lot.
 The Welborn House is just south of the visitor lot; please enter through the front door.

-Siblings of current students receive preference in the admission preference, provided they meet Admission Committee qualifications and there are enough openings at that grade level.
+Siblings of current students receive preference in the admission process, provided that they are qualified and there are enough openings at that grade level.
 Children of alumni are reviewed favorably by the Admission Committee, but there is not a specific policy preference given to children of alumni over unaffiliated applicants.

 Outside letters of reference are only helpful when the person writing the letter knows the student well and can attest to the student’s character, academic motivation, and/or skills.
-We have optional recommendation forms available for coaches, music instructors, or art teachers.
+CA requires recommendations from the current Principal or Counselor, English and math teachers.
+We have optional recommendation forms available for coaches, music instructors, arts teachers, and other academic teachers.